-Any cost now would have to come from reserve and precepted going forward.
-Agreed that this matter should be further considered outside of this meeting with reasons and arguments put for all year opening.
+It was also noted by a Member that any cost incurred in the 2021/22 finacial year would now have to be taken from Reserves and subsequently precepted going forward.
+It was unanimously agreed that this matter should be discussed further outside of this meeting and a Task and Finish Group established to progress this matter. with reasons and arguments put for all year opening.

-RESOLVED THAT A Task and Finish Group for the Rath Toilet opening and Paddling Pool along with any external agency to be set up and returned to this committee if there is any financial commitment to be made.
-Unanimously passed.
+RESOLVED THAT A Rath Toilet Task and Finish Group be established to discuss extending the opening times of the Rath toilets, third party funding of any extended opening hours and consideration of this on the legal agreement in place between Milford Haven Town Council and Pembrokeshire County Council.
+Membership of this task & finish group to be determined at Full Council.

-37. YOUTH REPRESENTATIVES ON THE MILFORD HAVEN TOWN COUNCIL
+38. YOUTH REPRESENTATIVES ON THE MILFORD HAVEN TOWN COUNCIL

-It was agreed that this item could not be progressed this evening as the committee has come in part way through this exercise started by the Youth Working Group.
-A smaller Youth Working Group under this Committee Is to be arranged to progress this further.
-There are important matters that need to be addressed by a smaller group, to challenge the relationship between the young people and the Council.
-Nadine Farmer who works with Pembrokeshire Youth Assembly would be a person to invite to a meeting to explore going forward correctly.
-Further work would need to be done before this committee can make any recommendations to full council.

-Two link councillors should sit on that committee and within the Council there is a strong cross section of councillors who would be suitable to be on that working group

-RESOLVED THAT A Youth Representative Task and Finish Working Group is to be set up.

-The Clerk and Secretary are to contact Councillors to enrol members to both Task and Finish Groups discussed this evening.
+A Member stated that there are important decisions that need to be considered in progressing the appointment of new Youth Representatives on to the Council but again, it was not realistic for this Committee to progress these matters this evening and proposed that the Youth Working Group be reinstated.
+A Youth Working Group under this Committee was discussed and agreed that membership of this working group be determined at Full Council.

+It was also agreed that the two Youth Link Councillors should sit on this Working Group and to contact the appropriate Pembrokeshire County Council Officer who deals with the Youth Parliament and seek their advice on progressing engagement with young people.

+RESOLVED THAT A Youth Working Group be established under the Finance, Governance and Projects Committee; that membership be determined by Full Council with the two Youth Link Councillors members of the Working Group; and to contact the appropriate Pembrokeshire County Council Officer who deals with the Youth Parliament and seek their advice on progressing engagement with young people

-The Chairman left the meeting and the Vice Chair took the meeting forward.
+The Chairman left the meeting at this point and the Vice Chairman took the Chair..

-38. SOCIAL MEDIA DISCUSSION
+39. SOCIAL MEDIA DISCUSSION

-A non Member of the Committee was allowed to speak on this matter.
-Serious concerns raised about derogatory remarks made involving Milford Haven Town Council by a social media satirical company.
-Whilst this behaviour is not advocated it is sensible not to retaliate and cause further derogatory comments.

-Review of MHTC Social Media policy is advised.
+The Chairman gave permission for a non-Member of the Committee to speak on this matter.
+Serious concern was raised about derogatory remarks made about Milford Haven Town Council by a social media satirical page.
+It was agreed that the Council’s Social Media policy be reviewed.

-RESOLVED THAT A Working Group under this committee is set up to review the Social Media policy.
+RESOLVED THAT A Social Media Working Group be established under the Finance, Governance and Projects Committee and a review undertaken of the Council’s Social Media policy.

-39. IT Support – Milford Haven Town Council
+40. I.T.
+Support – Milford Haven Town Council

-An offer of I.T. support provision has been made for the Councillors who attend the remote meetings.
-Elected members require the equipment to deal with democracy.
+An offer had been received by the Council of I.T. support for Councillors who may need assistance to attend remote Council meetings.

-RESOLVED THAT The Clerk is to audit Members needs for potential grant funding to purchase equipment through Pembrokeshire County Council.
+RESOLVED THAT The Clerk to undertake an audit of Members I.T. needs for potential grant funding and provision of Member I.T. training

-40. NHS, SOCIAL CARE & FRONTLINE WORKERS DAY 5th JULY 2021
+41. NHS, SOCIAL CARE & FRONTLINE WORKERS DAY 5th JULY 2021

-This item to be referred to the Public Events sub-committee.
-It was agreed that at the present time it was difficult planning ahead with any event.
+A Member proposed that this item be referred to the Public Events sub-committee.
+This was agreed and noted that with the continuing pandemic, it is difficult to plan ahead for any public event.

-RESOLVED THAT This event referred to the Public Events Sub-Committee
+RESOLVED THAT This matter to be referred to the Public Events Sub-Committee with membership determined at Full Council.

-41. SCHEDULE OF ACCOUNTS (December 2020 and January 2021)
+42. SCHEDULE OF ACCOUNTS (December 2020 and January 2021)